bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

 ## Project Configuration

+> All parts of Bigraph Framework are available from the [Central Repository](https://central.sonatype.com/).

 > See also <a href="#Building-the-Framework-from-Source">Building from Source</a> if you want to build the source by yourself and host them in your Maven local repository.

 ### Maven